-- Explicit teaching, including lectures, to foster an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning - Small group cooperative learning to understand the importance of teamwork in an educational context and to demonstrate the use of group structures as appropriate to address teaching and learning goals - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning from readings on the Moodle website and online discussions - In tutorials, students will be expected to work in small groups to develop diverse products such as narratives, contexts, sections of units of work, lesson plans, teaching resources, and assessment tasks.
-Each group will be expected to upload and share their work in progress to Moodle.
-This work will be monitored by the tutors, and contribute to the total grade for each student.
+- Explicit teaching, including lectures, to foster an understanding of students' different approaches to learning and the use of a range of teaching strategies to foster interest and support learning - Small group cooperative learning to understand the importance of teamwork in an educational context and to demonstrate the use of group structures as appropriate to address teaching and learning goals - Structured occasions for reflection on learning to allow students to reflect critically on and improve teaching practice - Extensive opportunities for whole group and small group dialogue and discussion, allowing students the opportunity to demonstrate their capacity to communicate and liaise with the diverse members of an education community, and to demonstrate their knowledge and understanding of method content. - Online learning - In tutorials, students will be expected to work in small groups to develop diverse products such as narratives, contexts, sections of units of work, lesson plans, teaching resources, and assessment tasks.
+Each group will be expected to upload and share their work in progress to Moodle by 7.45pm.
+This work will be monitored by the tutors.
 Students who are absent on the day, but who still wish to submit their tutorial work can email it to their tutor the next day only.
 A debriefing session will be conducted 15 minutes prior to the end of each tutorial.

-These activities will occur in a classroom climate that is supportive and inclusive of all learners
+These activities will occur in a classroom climate that is supportive and inclusive of all learners.